 Mike attended the Paul M. Hebert Law Center, Louisiana State University, graduating magna cum laude with a Juris Doctorate degree and Graduate Diploma in Comparative Law in May of 2014.
 While at LSU Law, he earned the Chancellor’s Scholarship, the CALI Award in Advanced Mineral Law, and was a Top 10 Best Oralist in the 2012 Tullis Moot Court Competition.
 During this time, he also served as a graduate editor for the Journal of Civil Law Studies.

-Prior to attending law school, Mike attended the University of North Carolina at Chapel Hill, where he earned a Bachelor of Arts with Distinction in Political Science, graduating cum laude in May of 2011.
+Before law school, Mike attended the University of North Carolina at Chapel Hill, where he earned a Bachelor of Arts with Distinction in Political Science, graduating cum laude in May of 2011.

 Mike is a member of various associations, including the Louisiana State Bar Association and the Louisiana Association of Defense Counsel.